psinalberth/searching-and-booking/README.md

 ### Booking Service Features

 - **Booking Management**: Create and cancel bookings.
+- **Waitlist Management**: Add users to a waitlist when events are full, retrieve the first user in the waitlist for an event, and remove users from the waitlist.
 - **Outbox Pattern**: Ensures reliable event publishing for booking requests.
 - **Kafka Integration**: Handles booking-related events via Kafka.
 - **Swagger API Documentation**: Provides interactive API documentation.